mikeobrien/mikeobrien.github.com/_posts/2015-09-7-setting-up-an-es6-aurelia-app-and-tests-from-scratch.md

 });
 ```

 The test fixture references the app view model (Assuming it's one level up).
-Because we specified that the view model was the default export we can use the simpler import syntax in the test.

 ### Bundling

-As it stands, loading a bunch of little files can be a significant performance hit.
-[This will change with HTTP/2](http://en.wikipedia.org/wiki/HTTP/2#Differences_from_HTTP_1.1) but in the meantime we need to bundle these files.
+The Aurelia team [wrote about bundling back in June](http://blog.durandal.io/2015/06/23/bundling-an-aurelia-application/) using the [Aurelia CLI](https://github.com/aurelia/cli) but the [early September release notes](http://blog.durandal.io/2015/09/05/aurelia-early-september-release-notes/) mentioned that bundling was getting more love, so it looks like thats in flux ATM.
+Another option is to use jspm directly to bundle as described [here](https://github.com/aurelia/cli).